Online gaming firms urge EU to open up markets

-Belgian rules state that a company must offer the same services both online and offline to obtain a license.
-Opponents say that favors companies based in Belgium and means pure online providers cannot operate.
+Belgian rules state that a company must offer the same services both online and offline to obtain a licence.
+Opponents say that favours companies based in Belgium and means pure online providers cannot operate.

-In Greece, bookmakers including Britain's William Hill launched a legal challenge to monopoly operator OPAP after being denied licenses.
+In Greece, bookmakers including Britain's William Hill launched a legal challenge to monopoly operator OPAP after being denied licences.

 - IPhone emerges from 'bygone era', reviewers hail bigger handset